George Boleyn, Viscount Rochford: Appointments and career

 George is first mentioned as an adult in 1522 when he and his father received a joint grant of various manor houses in Kent.
 The grant was made in April, suggesting that George was born in April 1504 and that this grant was an 18th-birthday gift.
 He received the first grant in his sole name in 1524, when at the age of 20 he received from the King a country mansion, Grimston Manor in Norfolk.
 It is supposed that this was an early wedding present made to a young man who was rapidly coming into favour.
 He was a firm favourite of the King and is regularly mentioned in the Privy Purse expenses as playing the King at bowls, tennis, card games and archery.
 He also hunted with the King and bet large sums of money with him.
 He won huge sums off the King but probably lost just as much, if not more.
 Gambling was one of the European aristocracy's favourite pastimes in the period.

 In 1525, George was appointed gentleman of the Privy Chamber, functioning as the male equivalent to the King of what a lady-in-waiting was to the Queen.
 As part of a reorganisation of the Court structure, known as the Eltham Ordinance, Cardinal Wolsey, an opponent of the Boleyns, ensured that George lost this position six months later when he halved the number of gentlemen in the Privy Chamber.
 Wolsey used the reorganisation to get rid of those whom he perceived as a threat, which was something of a backhanded compliment to the 21-year-old Boleyn whose court prominence was already being acknowledged.
 As compensation, George was appointed Royal Cupbearer in January 1526 in addition to his award of an additional £20 a year for him and his wife to live on.

 Following her return to England in 1519, Mary Boleyn became Henry VIII's mistress.
 It is not known when that relationship started or when it ended or indeed for how long it lasted.
 It was certainly over by 1526 when the King's eyes turned to another Boleyn sibling, Anne, and by 1527 he was seeking to marry her.
 Much of George Boleyn's career was in furtherance to the king's desire for a divorce from his first wife to enable him to marry Anne.

-In June 1528, George contracted the disease known as sweating sickness whilst with the King and Catherine of Aragon at Waltham Abbey.
+In June 1528, George contracted the disease known as sweating sickness while with the King and Catherine of Aragon at Waltham Abbey.
 In a letter to Anne, who also contracted the disease while at Hever Castle, Henry told her of her brother's illness and recovery.